Durial06/GunZ-The-Duel-Items/README.md

 GunZ The Duel Items from old private servers - Thanks too all the private servers who ever work on the items

-Big archive from (from -> 2005 -> 2016) will be listing all the private servers name here under.
+Big archive (from -> 2005 -> 2016) will be listing all the private servers name here under.

 Use Maiet Character Viewer to check your items.